octoblu/node-meshblu-socket.io/README.md

 ## conn.device(query, callback)

-Retrieve a device from the Meshblu device registry by it's `uuid`.
+Retrieve a device from the Meshblu device registry by its `uuid`.
 In order to retrieve a target device, your connection must be authenticated as a device that is in the target device's `discover.view` whitelist.
 See the [Meshblu whitelist documentation](https://meshblu.readme.io/docs/whitelists-2-0) for more information.

 ##### Arguments